Lesson Locked-in accounts

 • At retirement, account holders must convert their LIRAs/LRSPs into Life Income Funds (LIF) or Locked-In Retirement Income Funds (LRIF).
 Once the accounts are converted, they will be used to provide pension income during the account holder’s retirement years.

-You can learn more about converting a LIRA to a LIF (or LRIF) in this article here.
+Learn more about converting a LIRA to a LIF (or LRIF)

 Note: The information in this blog is for educational purposes only and should not be used or construed as financial or investment advice by any individual.
 Information obtained from third parties is believed to be reliable, but no representations or warranty, expressed or implied, is made by Questrade, Inc., its affiliates or any other person to its accuracy.